CLEP--College Level Examination Program

 CLEP examinations are computer-based and 90 minutes in length, with the exception of College Composition, which is 120 minutes in length.
+For specific details on what each exam covers, sample questions, and additional resources, click here.
+You can also download the Information for Test Takers guide.
 The CLEP Official Study Guide is available to help you prepare for the exams.
 There are also downloadable CLEP Individual Study Guides for each subject.
 You can also download a free CLEP Sampler to practice taking the tests on the computer.
 Other free resources can be found at http://www.collegeboard.com/student/testing/clep/prep_r.html.
-Download the free brochure, Information for Candidates, for information about CLEP along with the registration form and instructions for completing it, or download the registration form by itself.

-Varsity Tutor offers practice tests, flashcards, and a "question of the day" at http://www.varsitytutors.com/practice-tests.
+- Varsity Tutors offers practice tests, flashcards, and a "question of the day".

 Taking the CLEP at Paradise Valley Community College

-- Current passport with name, photograph, and signature
+- Government-issued passport with name, photograph, and signature

-- Valid driver's license with name, photograph, and signature
+- Driver’s license with name, photograph, and signature

 - State or Province ID issued by the motor vehicle agency with name, photograph, and signature

-- If the student is a minor and unable to provide a primary government issued ID, the the College Board ID Form may be used for the primary ID.
-This form must include a recognizable photo, and the school or notary seal must overlap the photo.
-The student must sign the ID form in the presence of the school official or notary.
-The student will sign the form again at the test center.
-This form is valid only in United States test centers.
-It must be dated and is good for only one year.
+- If the student is a minor and unable to provide a primary government-issued ID, then the College Board Student ID Form must be used for identification purposes.
+This form must include a recognizable photograph, and the school or notary seal must overlap the photo.
+The student must sign the ID form in the presence of the designated school official or notary.
+The student must also sign the ID form again at the test center in the presence of a Test Center Administrator.
+This form is only valid at test centers located in the United States.
+The ID form must be dated and is valid for only one year.

 The total cost of the exam is $100, $80 payable to CLEP and $20 to PVCC.
-If taking an optional essay there is an additional $30 fee . $10 of this fee is paid at the time the essay exam is ordered and the remaining $20 administration fee is paid at the time the essay is administered.
-These essays must be ordered in advance from ETS and may take up to 2 weeks to arrive.
-You may pay the CLEP fee by credit card (preferred payment method) or check or money order on the day of the exam.
-Cash cannot be accepted as payment is forwarded directly to CLEP.
-Do not combine fees for multiple tests even if they are to be taken on the same day.
-Make each check or money order payable to College-Level Examination Program.
-The separate administration fee of $20 for each exam may be paid by cash, credit/debit card, or check or money order payable to Paradise Valley Community College.
+The $80 CLEP fee must be paid online in advance at MyAccount.
+The separate administration fee of $20 for each exam may be paid by cash, credit/debit card, or check or money order payable to Paradise Valley Community College on the day you test.
+If taking an optional essay there is an additional $30 fee. $10 of this fee is paid at the time the essay exam is ordered and the remaining $20 administration fee is paid at the time the essay is administered.
+These essays must be ordered in advance and may take up to 2 weeks to arrive.